 This post may contain affiliate links.
 Please read my disclosure.

-Or you also have the option to make it without the soyrizo.
-It’s still super delicious!
-Note: If you do make it without, be sure to double (or triple) up on the spices, as the soy chorizo adds a lot of flavor.
+You can also make this recipe without soy chorizo.It’s still super delicious!
+Note: If you do make it without, be sure to double (or triple) up on the spices, as the soy chorizo adds a lot of flavor to this dish.

 So what is Soy Chorizo (Soyrizo)?

-How to make this Soy Chorizo Recipe:
+How to make this slow cooker Soy Chorizo chili:

 Helpful Tools: